zammad/zammad-user-documentation/basics/zammad-glossary.rst

          While technically self hosted users can enable such a behavior as well it is out of our application scope.
 By default SaaS Plus in Zammad universe is the only part that does this automatically.

+Escalation
+   An escalation is what happens after the deadline for a ticket has passed and, for example, no update to the customer has been created.
+The ticket is marked in red in your taskbar and the overviews and everyone else who is involved in its process gets very sad.
+So don't let tickets escalate!
+Also, in order to prevent escalations, you can use our SLAs
+   (see :ref:`SLAs <glossary-sla>`).

+Exchange Integration
+   The Exchange integration allows users to sync their contacts from their Exchange address book with Zammad.
+This way, every time a contact is updated in Exchange, the iteration will be reflected in Zammad, giving you direct access to all your Exchange contacts from within your helpdesk.

+   Learn more about the exchange integration :admin-docs:`in our admin documentation </system/integrations/exchange.html>`.

+External Authentication
+   External authentication is an easy, one-click option for your users to log into Zammad.
+It has various benefits: not only is it faster but it also means that your users will have to remember fewer passwords.
+   Zammad currently supports more than ten login providers, such as Facebook, GitHub, GitLab, Google, or Microsoft / Office365.

+   See our :admin-docs:`admin documentation </settings/security/third-party.html>`
+   for all third party authentication providers.

 F
 -